LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas2.md

     3. Override the parameter value when scheduling the integration instance.
     4. Create a new version of the integration by modifing the parameter value, and then deploy the new scheduled integration version.<br><br>
 48. **Which statement is NOT true Schedule Parameters in Oracle Integration Cloud (OIC) integration flows?**
-    1. Wates to Schedule Parameter values can be made manually when starting a schedule.
+    1. Updates to Schedule Parameter values can be made manually when starting a schedule.
     2. Updates to Schedule Parameter values can be made manually submitting an ad hoc request.
     3. Schedule Parameters are always visible as an additional data source in the Sources section of the mappers and expression editors within the integration.
-    4. Updates to Schedule Parameter values made dynamically in an Assign action will not persist on to the next instance run of the integration.
+    4. Updates to Schedule Parameter values made dynamically in an Assign action will not persist on to the next instance run of the integration.<br><br>
 49. **You are tasked with testing an integration that uses a REST trigger in Oracle Integration Cloud (OIC).
-You have successfully configured the REST Adapter, and now you want to verify that the integration frnctions correctly. <br> What should you do to test the integration?**
+You have successfully configured the REST Adapter, and now you want to verify that the integration functions correctly. <br> What should you do to test the integration?**
     1. Manually trigger the integration by sending an email to a specified email address with the required REST parameters.
     2. Export the integration as a .jar file and run it in a local development environment.
     3. Perform a SQL query on the associated database to ensure that the expected data is present.